 “You've had a brain hemorrhage.
 We can see a one-inch long break in the blood vessel.
 You’re going to be here until the bleeding inside your brain stops.”

 I again assured Ken I was fine.
-I then realized I had forgotten my phone up in the room and I never forget an item like that.
+I then realized I had forgotten my phone up in the room, and I never forget an item like that.
 Hurriedly running back to the room while the tour group patiently waited, I located the phone and off we went.
 We headed south from Hemet and I led the ride towards San Diego.
-After about 30 minutes of riding, I blew a right-hander on Sage Rd, a relaxed southbound route out of Hemet and went wide into the other lane.
+After about 30 minutes of riding, I blew a right-hander on Sage Rd, a relaxed southbound route out of Hemet, and went wide into the other lane.

 Why did I do that?
 I wasn't sure.
 I had planned & led over 150 professional tours during the last 14 years across three states.
 Many of the riders I had with me have become good friends, some of my tour participants have ridden with me 30, even 40 plus tours.
 I concentrated on riding and holding my line.
-After I blew the corner, my buddy Dave pulled out in front of me and indicated follow my line.
+After I blew the corner, my buddy Dave pulled out in front of me and indicated to follow my line.

-Later, I was told I was sitting on the bike looking like a wounded cowboy, leaning to the left while sitting on the bike but I had no idea this was happening.
+Later, I was told I was sitting on the bike looking like a wounded cowboy, leaning to the left while sitting on the bike, but I had no idea this was happening.
 It was just another day of riding.
 We reached Temecula and gassed up.
 Randy led the group south onto Rainbow Canyon.
-I again followed but soon drifted left and blew another right hander.
+I again followed but soon drifted left and blew another right-hander.
 Now that was getting annoying.
 But it still didn't add up.

 My Pashnit Tour group.

 He described it like a straw with a one-inch cut in the side.
 The released blood seeps into the brain tissue.
 The blood released by the hemorrhage has a toxic effect on brain tissue and vasculature.
-The brain cells die when they no longer receive oxygen and nutrients from the blood in turn damaging that portion of the brain.
+The brain cells die when they no longer receive oxygen and nutrients from the blood, in turn damaging that portion of the brain.
 Whichever function of daily life that part of the brain controls is affected.

 His casual use of the phrase 'brain hemorrhage' still didn't sound right.
 People don't talk like that.
 Those words shouldn’t be normal conversation.
 The cut straw sounded serious.